fholger/openvr_fsr/README.md

 - [Fallout 4 VR Native vs FSR modes](https://imgsli.com/NjAxNTE/0/1)
 - [Fallout 4 VR Native vs FSR upsampling vs CAS sharpening](https://imgsli.com/NTk1OTI/2/1)

+### Troubleshooting

+- If you encounter issues like the view looking misaligned or mismatched between the eyes, or one eye is sharper than the other, try setting `radius` to `2` in the config and check if that fixes it.
+This will disable a performance optimization, but it doesn't always work with all games or headsets.
+- If you encounter missing textures or banding, try setting `applyMIPBias` to `false` in the config.

 ### Important disclaimer

 This is a best-effort experiment and hack to bring this upscaling technique to VR games